meyhaa/Interactive-Lab-Hub/Lab 1/README.md

 - Is not able to get up out of bed but needs assistance
 - Communicate to caregiver that help is not urgently needed

 As a result, John now has a large “button” near his side table and is a primary player in the system.
-When John presses the button on his side table, the lights start blinking orange compared to the static orange through passive detection; this difference in the light interaction represents the urgency to Lisa.
+When John presses the button on his nightstand, the lights start blinking orange compared to the static orange through passive detection; this difference in the light interaction represents the urgency to Lisa.
 When the button is pressed, a microphone will be activated for John to speak into if desired.
 This allows for a two way communication platform between John and Lisa when needed.

 Current bed monitoring systems use loud alarms but also are plagued by false positive alarms; this ultimately ends up impacting the sleep of clients.
 Thus, light still remains the main modality of interaction in the system to minimize disturbances to John’s sleep.